fullstack-development/flat-starter-kit/README.md

 # flat-starter-kit
-Starter Kit for PSD-to-HTML projects with Webpack, Jade and Stylus
+Starter Kit for PSD-to-HTML projects with Webpack, Pug and Stylus

 ## Features
 We use Pug and Stylus to create static layout page for our clients who desires qualified "PSD to HTML" work.